Appearance

 When a trade behaves unexpectedly, trace it in this order:

 - Does the channel have a config profile, and does it override the field?
-If yes, the profile value wins for everything except signal values.
+If yes, the profile value wins over your account setting for that field.

 - Otherwise it's your account setting for the account this channel trades on.